 Due to the merger termination fee and related merger expenses, the mandatory distributions of available cash by the Company to its founding members and NCM, Inc. for the three months ended April 2, 2015 was calculated as negative \$25.5 million (\$14.0 million for the founding members and \$11.5 million for NCM, Inc.).
-Therefore, there will be no payment made for the second quarter of 2015.
+Therefore, there was no distribution made in the second quarter of 2015 relating to the available cash produced during the three months ended April 2, 2015.
 Under the terms of the NCM LLC Operating Agreement, this negative amount will be netted against the available cash distributions for the second quarter of 2016, which will be paid in the third quarter of 2016.
 Until the settlement in the third quarter of 2016, the remaining merger-related costs will be funded through borrowings on the NCM LLC revolving credit facility.